-W3C Members Please Review By 12 September 2012
+W3C Members Please Review By 5 September 2012

-The W3C Director seeks review and feedback from W3C Advisory Committee representatives, via their review form by 12 September 2012.
+The W3C Director seeks review and feedback from W3C Advisory Committee representatives, via their review form by 5 September 2012.
 This will allow the Director to assess consensus and determine whether to issue this document as a W3C Edited Recommendation.

-Others are encouraged by the OWL Working Group to continue to send reports of implementation experience, and other feedback, to public-owl-comments@w3.org (public archive).
+Others are encouraged by the OWL Working Group to continue to send reports of implementation experience, and other feedback, to public archive).
 Reports of any success or difficulty with the test cases are encouraged.
-Open discussion among developers is welcome at public-owl-dev@w3.org (public archive).
+Open discussion among developers is welcome at public archive).